How to make Christmas decorations

 Bay, popcorn & cranberry strings

-Create beautiful, rustic decorations to drape around your tree or just your home, with this simple recipe.
+Create beautiful, rustic decorations to drape around your tree or just your home, with this simple idea for bay, popcorn & cranberry strings.
 Older children will have the threading skills required to do this on their own.
-And there is something very soothing about creating these decorations that everyone will enjoy.

 Orange and cardamom biscuits

-Sometimes more is less, and these understated biscuits make a beautiful addition to the Christmas tree.
-Festive biscuit stamps are all over the high street and online this Christmas, so it should be easy to pick some up in any type of style you like.
-This also makes a great and fairly mess-free activity for kids – and there won’t be any hundreds and thousands or icing in sight.
+Sometimes less is more – these understated orange & cardamom biscuits make a beautiful addition to the Christmas tree.
+Festive biscuit stamps are widely available in shops and online, so it should be easy to pick some up in any style you like.
+This also makes a fairly mess-free activity for kids, and there won’t be any hundreds and thousands or icing in sight!

 Orange & ginger stained glass biscuits